Sarves1911/virtual-cpu/README.md

 - execute `make run-helloworld` for hello world
 - execute `make run-timer` for a quick loop demo
 - execute `make run-timer-verbose` for timer program executed in verbose mode (prints out the state of CPU)
+- execute `make debug-fibo` for a demo of the debugger

 ### Part2
+- execute `make run-factorial` for a quick factorial demo
-- execute `make debug-fibo` for a demo of the debugger
+- execute  `make debug-factorial` for a demo of the factorial debugger

+### Demos
+- located in the /demo directory of the repo
+- Demo1 -> fibonacci, demo2 -> factorial

 ## For The Team